UniMath/agda-unimath/src/foundation/universal-quantification.lagda.md

   (∀ (a : A), (R → P a)) ↔ (R → ∀ (a : A), (P a))
 ```

-**Notation.** Because of syntactic limitations of the Agda language, we use the
+**Notation.** Because of syntactic limitations of the Agda language, we cannot
-notation `∀'` for the universal quantification in formalizations.
+use `∀` for the universal quantification in formalizations, and instead use
+`∀'`.

 ## Definitions